neuro-inc/mlops-demo-oss-dogs/AWS-S3.md

 neuro-flow run train
 ```

-- Deploy the model to Seldon using our Kubernetes [MLFlow2Seldon operator](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon) (assume the operator is already deployed).
-In this case, you will also need a Seldon Core installation up and running on the cluster.
+- Deploy the model to Seldon using our Kubernetes [MLFlow2Seldon operator](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon) (contact us at `mlops[at]neu.ro` if you need a deployed operator).

 ## Additional